“Self-pity is the root of all our stumblings into sin. He who does not indulge himself is always steadfast in good.” – St. Theophan the Recluse

 Self-pity enters not only in times of grief, but in nearly every aspect of our lives, as the opening quote by St. Theophan above expresses.
 During this time of Great Lent, it is easy for us to feel overwhelmed by the rigorous fasting, frequent church services, and communion preparation for the services.
 Our fleshly crutches have been kicked out from underneath us and we fall upon the ground imagining our tears of self-pity are something holy.

 So we fast, we become hungry and grumpy, irritable about our busy lives and the demands of the church upon us, and we (hopefully) are constantly running to God saying, “I simply cannot do this on my own.
 I am so much weaker than I thought.”
 Even that thought, though, is useless if we do not “gird up our loins” and begin the work in front of us.
-I have found this is often easier than I think it will be if I merely cut off my imaginings and self-pitying thoughts.
+I have found this forward movement to be much less difficult than I anticipated if I merely cut off my imaginings and self-pitying thoughts.

 As we approach the borders of the paradise of humility, God’s grace splashes upon us.
 We reject every thought that would cause us to pity our flesh, to feel like the church is demanding too much from us.
 We cast aside every “Woe is me!” while actively engaging in the salvific work of the church.
 All the while, grace begins to quietly and invisibly work upon us.